-When comparing the Trilogy SCTs with the Ho:YAG laser, there was a time advantage in using the Trilogy on soft stones <1000 HU (Figure 1) where stone area clearance time was 8.9 ± 1.0 mm2/min versus 3.6 ± 1.8 mm mm2/min for the laser (p=0.019).
-This advantage was not apparent in the hard-stone group where rates were 3.7 ± 1.6 mm2/min and 3.1 ± 1.3 mm2/min respectively for stones >1000HU (p=0.786).
+When comparing the Trilogy SCTs with the Ho:YAG laser, there was a time advantage in using the Trilogy on soft stones <1000 HU (Fig. 1), where SCT was $8.9\pm1.0 \text{ mm}^2/\text{minutes vs.}$ $3.6\pm1.8 \text{ mm}^2/\text{minutes}$ for the laser (p=0.019).
+This advantage was not apparent in the hard stone group (>1000 HU), where rates were $3.7\pm1.6 \text{ mm}^2/\text{minute}$ and $3.1\pm1.3 \text{ mm}^2/\text{minute}$, respectively for stones (p=0.786).

-The stones treated in the Trilogy group were had a trend to be larger stones than those in the Ho:YAG group, although not statistically significant (26.7mm versus 25.3mm p=0.696; 488.1mm2 versus 341.1mm2 p=0.231; and 5,936.5mm3 versus 3724.0mm3 p=0.076 respectively).
-In the trilogy cohort there were 3 cases where the stone area was >600mm2 versus one case in the laser cohort.
-We believe due to this larger stone size, the lithotripsy duration was higher overall in the Trilogy group compared with the laser despite stone clearance times being better.
+The stones treated in the Trilogy group tended to be larger stones than those in the Ho:YAG group, although not statistically significant (26.7 mm vs. 25.3 mm, p=0.696; 488.1 mm2 vs. 341.1 mm2, p=0.231; and 5936.5mm3 vs. 3724.0 mm3, p=0.076, respectively).
+In the Trilogy cohort, there were three cases where the stone area was >600 mm2 vs. one case in the laser cohort.
+We believe that due to this larger stone size, the lithotripsy duration was higher overall in the Trilogy group compared with the laser despite SCTs being better.

 These larger stone cases may have been better served by treatment with sPCNL and a larger lithotripter probe.
-We explain this in part due to the surgeon attempting to trial the full capabilities of the of the mPCNL capable 1.5mm Trilogy probe.
-Indeed, two cases with larger stones were initially attempted with mPCNL with the 1.5mm Trilogy probe but were upsized to sPCNL with a 3.4mm probe and excluded from final analysis.
-In one case the 1.5mm Trilogy probe was unable to fragment a 1620HU stone and conversion to Ho:YAG laser was undertaken with good result.
-This case was only the second case where the Trilogy had been trialed by the surgeon and conversion may be attributed to the learning curve of a new device.
+We explain this, in part, due to the surgeon attempting to trial the full capabilities of the of the mPCNL 1.5 mm Trilogy probe.
+Indeed, two cases with larger stones were initially attempted with mPCNL with the 1.5 mm Trilogy probe but were upsized to sPCNL with a 3.4 mm probe and excluded from final analysis.
+In one case, the 1.5 mm Trilogy probe was unable to fragment a 1620 HU stone and conversion to Ho:YAG laser was undertaken with good result.
+This case was only the second case where the Trilogy had been trialed by the surgeon, and conversion may be attributed to the learning curve of a new device.
 Subsequent cases with the Trilogy on stones of high density were slightly more effective.

-The Trilogy was showed a similar SFR to the laser in this study.
-We believe our overall low SFR in both cohorts were due to the sizes of the larger stones treated, as well as our definition of stone free, which we defined as no visible fragments of any size on post-op

-CT or ultrasound.
-Other authors have defined SFR as no fragments on imaging >3mm, or no visible fragments at the conclusion of nephroscopy.8
+The Trilogy showed a similar SFR to the laser in this study.
+We believe our overall low SFR in both cohorts was due to the sizes of the larger stones treated, as well as our definition of stone-free, which we defined as no visible fragments of any size on postoperative CT or US.
+Other authors have defined SFR as no fragments on imaging >3 mm or no visible fragments at the conclusion of nephroscopy.8